djbristow/RAILS/mrim/README.md

 * Rolling Stock sortable by Road Name and Road Number or AAR Code or Status

 ## Import/Export
-The application exports inventories in either JSON or CSV and imports files in CSV.
+The application exports and inventories in CSV files.

 ## License